aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 #### 2. Importing the external tables into Athena

 The groovy script 'executescript.py' connects to Athena and executes the Hive script generated above.
 Please ensure you update the access key id, secret access key and specify a S3 bucket as 's3_staging_dir' in the script.
+Please also ensure that the target database in the command exists in Amazon Athena.

 ```
 EMR $> groovy executescript.gvy <<target database in Athena>> <<Hive script file>>
 ```